Q1. Please introduce yourself and your business/brand/product.

 Q6.
 Over time, some users may stop using your product or they may cancel their subscription.
 Have you implemented any strategies to win back such customers?

 Q7.
-Imaging you are speaking to a younger version of yourself who is just starting out.
-They have $1000 to spend in sales and marketing.
+Imagine you are speaking to a younger version of yourself who is just starting out.
+They have $1,000 to spend on sales and marketing.
 How would you advise them to spend it?